Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 Let us become friends

-Good interpersonal relationships bring us joy, comfort and hope, while friendlessness makes us lonely, depressed and bored.
-To develop good interpersonal relationships, you need the appropriate social skills to help you get along with people harmoniously and to gain friendship.
-Therefore, you need to achieve the following:
+Good interpersonal relationships bring us joy, comfort and hope, while friendlessness may make us sad, lonely, and frustrated.
+To live a joyful life, you need the appropriate social skills to get along with people harmoniously and to gain friendship.
+You can pay attention to the following:

 (1) Understand yourself